wp-plugins/wp-widget-sugarcrm-lead-module/readme.txt

 * Unlimited Forms with different set of fields.
 * Additional email notification option for each form.
 * Generate Short-Code to set form anywhere in your WordPress website.
+* Email compose feature to send auto reply to visitors for individual forms.
+You can use Lead-Form fields in WYSIWYG editor to compose email template.
 * Get premium support.

 [ScreenShots](http://in.pinterest.com/dipeshpatel1612/wordpress-to-sugarcrm-form-builder/)